The epidemiological footprint of contact structures in models with two levels of mixing: The impact of the size distribution of closed structures and assessment of teleworking strategies

 When $R_I>1$, the process $(I_n)_{n \geq 1}$ survives with positive probability and on this event a.s. grows geometrically fast with speed $R_I$ yielding a supercritical regime, under an additional moment assumption on the number of infections, see also \cite{athreyaBranchingProcesses1972}.
 We observe that the vector $P$ gives the origin of infections for large times.

-$R_I$ can play the role of an explosion criterion, as illustrated in Figure \ref{fig:R0_explosion}.
+As illustrated in Figure \ref{fig:R0_outbreak}, $R_I$ can play the role of an outbreak criterion.
 The final size of the epidemic is plotted against the value of $R_I$ for three parameter sets (scenarios 9, 10 and 11 in Table \ref{tab:scenfeat}).
 These epidemic parameter sets, combined with the set of workplace size distributions, allow to cover a large range of values for $p_G$, $p_H$ and $p_W$ (more precisely, $p_G$ between 0 and 0.5 and $p_W$ between 0.05 and 0.65).

 Let us end this section with a brief description of the numerical computation of $R_I$.
 For a given set of structure size, transmission parameter and recovery rate, we simulate the within structure epidemic using Gillespie's algorithm, and record the final epidemic size.
 We thus calculate the average size of epidemics in isolated structures from simulations of this epidemic process (default value of the number of runs: 10000, and 50000 for larger workplaces).
 Notice that the average final epidemic size could also be obtained through analytic results, see for instance Section 6.4 in \cite{baileyMathematicalTheoryInfectious1975}.
 The value of $R_I$ is then obtained from Equation \eqref{eq:R0}, as the largest eigenvalue of the matrix defined in \eqref{eq:reprod_matrix}, by replacing unknown quantities by simulated quantities.
 The proportions of infections occurring within each layer of mixing are obtained from the associated eigenvector.